Meditation Has Many Health Benefits – Physical, Mental & Emotional

 The best way to meditate is to start your session by finding a quiet place where you won’t be disturbed.
 You can either sit on the floor, in a chair or wherever you feel comfortable.
 Once you are sitting, rest your hands on your lap and become aware of your posture.
 If you are slouching, straighten your back enough to maintain its natural curve.

 - “A lot of people have this idea that meditation means sitting down and doing nothing.
 But that’s not true, meditation is an active training of the mind to increase awareness…”

 Theses meditation techniques for beginners represent only a basic introduction to meditation.
-Transcendental meditation is yet another technique for focusing, repeating a mantra and letting stress and worry go.
+Transcendental meditation is a technique for focusing, repeating a mantra and letting stress and worry go.

 Several different kinds of meditation practices exist, including;